vsushko/SchemesAnalyzer/README.md

 # SchemesAnalyzer

-**SchemesAnalyzer** is a tool for analyzing XSD schema sets.
+**SchemesAnalyzer** is a free and open tool for analyzing XSD schema sets.
 This tool does not require the presence of the Internet, which is suitable for those users who work on the intranet.

 ![Screenshot](https://github.com/vsushko/SchemesAnalyzer/blob/master/screenshots/img1.png)